clundie/VideoFixer/README.md

-# VideoFixer
+# VideoFixer for f.lux

-Fix full-screen video issues when using [f.lux](https://justgetflux.com).
+For macOS users.
+Fix visual color artifacts in full-screen videos in Safari and Chrome when the [f.lux app](https://justgetflux.com) is running.
 Not associated with the makers of f.lux.

+Contains source code for Safari and Chrome extensions.

+## Download

+Extensions have been submitted to Apple and Google and should be available soon.

 ## Author